Top 19 Budapest Instagram Spots for Epic Photos

 By now you might have noticed that I have a thing for rooftop bars.
 Luckily Budapest has many really good ones and the Intermezzo Roof Terrace is also one of them!
 The view is absolutely beautiful from up there as you can have a full panoramic view over Budapest.

-You can see the big monuments from above like the Hungarian Parliament, the St. Stephen’s Basilica, the Buda Castle, or the Budapest Eye.
+You can see the big monuments from above like the Hungarian Parliament, St. Stephen’s Basilica, Buda Castle, and the Budapest Eye.
 On a clear day, you can even see the Liberty Statue on top of the Citadel!

 During winter there is a small ice rink on the terrace which is really unique.
 Visiting the Intermezzo Roof Terrace is definitely one of the best things to do in Budapest in winter!